CFB Playoff Selections

-As I explained in the “Overview,” it has to work this way.
+As I explained in the “Overview” page, it has to work this way.
 Until we can all honestly accept that previous year’s results matter, there will be both controversy and the (false) appearance of injustice.
 Perhaps that sells (controversy creates cash) and is what the powers that be want.
-However, the non-elites will be able to recognize the injustice, but not recognize what they have to do moving forward to be selected (see the UCF AD’s verbal attack of the CFP Committee and then his refusal to schedule Florida).
+However, the non-elites will be able to recognize an injustice, but not recognize what they have to do moving forward to avoid it (see the UCF AD’s verbal attack of the CFP Committee and then his refusal to schedule Florida).

 I am starting to have enough evidence to attempt to cobble together a pecking order amongst Elite Programs.
 With more elite matchups than ever before, I have begun fine tuning the Program Points System to attempt to meet that need down the road.
 I put no validity into the points system at this time, but I have included the points rankings here anyway.
 I’ll stress again that the far more important distinction is between eliteness and non-eliteness.